 Please note that if you adopt alternative (c) above you must also submit the statement required under (i).
 While as precise a definition of the subject should be given as is possible at this stage of your work, you are not bound to follow the statement precisely, but may reformulate your plan in the light of further study.
 If reformulation goes so far as to require substantial alteration of the title of the thesis as approved, however, you should seek permission of the Faculty Board to alter it, by submitting form GSO.6 and any necessary explanation to the History Graduate Office.
 However, minor changes to your title can be indicated on the GSO.2 without a separate form.

-You are also reminded of the requirement that you should give a presentation on the subject of your research at a research seminar.
+You are also reminded of the requirement that you should give a presentation on the subject of your research at a research seminar, thesis proposal workshop or a work-in-progress presentation during your first year.

 Please check the Handbook for more information on what the written work should contain.